London Oratory School: Rugby

 The traditional sport of the school is rugby and the London Oratory is commonly seen as a 'rugby school'.
 The school has won 58 Middlesex county championships to date, most recently in the 2021/22 season.
 Furthermore, a sizeable number of Oratorians have gone on to represent England at international level, both at junior and senior levels.
 At non-international level, several Oratorians have played in The Varsity Match, with two old boys playing for the Cambridge XV in 2007.
 All teams in the school compete in their respective leagues, including the Daily Mail Cup, which the U15 XV making it to the final in 1992.
 In the first form, rugby is compulsory.
 The majority of the 180 boys turn out to play most Saturdays for fixtures against other schools.
 By the VI form, the number of boys is reduced to a 1st and 2nd XV.
 Both the 1st and 2nd XV play a full calendar of matches over the course of the season, against fellow schools in the South East, including The Oratory School, Dulwich, St. Paul's, Wimbledon College, Eton, Berkhamsted and Harrow, as well as a number of schools from further afield.
-The first overseas rugby tour was to Galway, Ireland in 1971, winning all matches, which was followed in 1979 by a USA tour to New York, Philadelphia and Washington DC.
+The first overseas rugby tour was to Galway, Ireland in 1971, winning all matches, which was followed in 1979 by a US tour to New York, Philadelphia and Washington DC.
 Tours continued to San Francisco in 1983, Canada in 1988 and Australia in 1990, winning two out of seven matches in the latter.
 The 1st XV and 2nd XV toured Australia in July 2011, including one game in Singapore, the first major tour for 21 years.

 The school organises its own U12/U15 Sevens Tournament and also organises a national sevens competition at U16 level, which is held at London Irish.
-Rugby is played at the School's sports grounds at Barn Elms on the banks of the River Thames.
+Rugby is played at the school's sports grounds at Barn Elms on the banks of the River Thames.
 Previous sports grounds used by the school include Hampstead Heath and the Duke of York's Headquarters.
 The house rugby competition also takes place in the Michaelmas term.

 Cricket

 Cricket at the Oratory tended to be more of a focus prior to the Second World War, with less success in the immediate post-war period.
 By the 1980s however, the fortunes of the school teams were improving and the U12 XI beat Latymer Upper School in the 1987 London Cup final.
-There are 4 cricket nets in the School grounds which are used for after school practice during the summer months.
-The School's cricket teams host matches at Barn Elms and play in a few county cups and leagues, for example the Middlesex Schools' Cup.
+There are 4 cricket nets in the school grounds which are used for after school practice during the summer months.
+The school's cricket teams host matches at Barn Elms and play in a few county cups and leagues, for example the Middlesex Schools' Cup.
 Cricket is also the main sport in the Junior House.